 (Listen…your destiny is still crying out in your soul.)

 We all have thousands of reasons for wearing a mask.
-But if you can find the bravery to take it off—at least with your people—you will find that ache of destiny arising out of your soul.
+But if you can find the bravery to take it off—at least with your gift of people—you will find that ache of destiny arising out of your soul.

 When your mask comes off, your shame can heal.